energysistem/manuals/44463-Home_Charger_24A_Dual_USB/en/05-Modo_de_empleo.md

-﻿##  Modo de empleo
+## How to use it

-1. Conecta tu cargador *Energy Home Charger 2.4A* a una toma de corriente eléctrica.
+1. Connect your *Energy Home Charger 2.4A* to a socket.
-2. Conecta tu dispositivo externo al cargador *Energy Home Charger 2.4A* mediante un cable USB para iniciar la carga.
+2. Connect your device to the *Energy Home Charger 2.4A* using the USB cable to start charging it.